 ABOUT THIS WEBSITE

 No website like this can ever be complete, nor would anyone want it to be complete as that list would never end.
-I tried to limit this to the most important issues, still its long (25,000 words the last time I counted).
+I tried to limit this to the most important issues.

-There is a bit of "Ball Four" here.
-Back in the 1970s, Jim Bouton's book told the inside story about what it was like to be a major league baseball player and about the players themselves.
+Back in the 1970s, Jim Bouton wrote a book called "Ball Four" that told the inside story about what it was like to be a major league baseball player, and about the players themselves including many un-flattering aspects.
 He offered a new perspective on baseball.
 People need a new perspective on computing.
 Much of the advice offered to the public is flatly wrong.
 Even when people mean well, they are often mis-informed or merely parroting back an accepted principal.
 Perhaps the most famous advice that turned out to be wrong, was the suggestion to periodically change your passwords.
 Ugh.
 Then too, advice from techies is often right for other techies, but wrong for the general public.

 And that brings me to the mainstream media, which is frequently wrong both by commission and by omission.
-Far too many articles are written by Art History majors covering tech this year, after covering some other beat previously and before they move on to yet another area.
-Very few large media stories (I'm looking at you WaPo and NY Times) are written by actual nerds.
-They don't even seem to be reviewed by qualified techies.
+Far too many articles are written by Art History majors, who are covering tech this year, after covering some other beat previously and before they move on to yet another area.
+Very few large media stories (I'm looking at you WaPo, WSJ and NY Times) are written by actual nerds.
+They don't even seem to be reviewed by qualified experts.
 Case in point from July 2019: A report came out about web browser extensions that spy on you.
 This triggered long articles in the Washington Post and Ars Technica.
 Neither article suggested using a Chromebook, where Guest mode does not allow any extensions.
 I could go on and on and on . . .

 All the credit/blame for this site falls on me, Michael Horowitz.
 If I left out anything important, or something is not clear, let me know at defensivecomputing -at- michaelhorowitz dot com.
 Also, if you find any of this too advanced or too mired in buzzwords, let me know.